Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Introduction_to_Cumulus/Introduction_to_Cumulus_Slides.md

 Notes:

-When compiling a runtime that uses Cumulus, a WASM binary is generated that contains the full code of the Parachain runtime plus the validate_block functionality.
+When compiling a runtime that uses Cumulus, a Wasm binary is generated that contains the full code of the Parachain runtime plus the validate_block functionality.
 This binary is required to register a Parachain on the relay chain.

 ---